Blandings (TV series)

 Blandings is a British comedy television series adapted by Guy Andrews from the Blandings Castle stories of P. G. Wodehouse.
 It was first broadcast on BBC One from 13 January 2013, and stars Timothy Spall, Jennifer Saunders, Jack Farthing, Tim Vine and Mark Williams.

 The series was produced with the partial financial assistance of the European Regional Development Fund.

 Plot

-Set in 1929, Lord Emsworth (Spall) resides at Blandings Castle, along with his imperious sister Connie (Saunders), his empty-headed son Freddie (Jack Farthing), and any number of houseguests, love-struck nieces and their boyfriends.
-He would rather be left in peace with his prize pig The Empress, but his family is always at hand to complicate his life.
+Set in 1929, the 9th Earl of Emsworth (Spall) resides at Blandings Castle, along with his imperious sister Connie (Saunders), his empty-headed son Freddie (Jack Farthing), and any number of houseguests, love-struck nieces and their boyfriends.
+Lord Emsworth would rather be left in peace with his prize pig The Empress, but his family is always at hand to complicate his life.
 Offering a reluctant helping hand is his loyal and long-suffering butler, Beach (Mark Williams/Tim Vine).